meshdgp/meshdgp.github.io/index.md

 7. A Visual Demonstration：Umbilic Torus
 8. The Seminar of Differential Geometry Teaching by Code and Visulization
 9. Computational Discrete Global Geometric Structures for Quantum Understanding
+10. A Scientist Question: Research on the Impact of Super Structured Quadrilateral Meshes on Convergence and Accuracy of Finite Element Analysis

 ---